erroronline1/qualitymanagement/readme.md

 ## python wrapper
 ![python wrapper](assets/assistant_wrapper.png)
-the python wrapper uses [the eel-framework](https://github.com/ChrisKnott/Eel#building-distributable-binary-with-pyinstaller) to start a server and display the assistant tunneling everything through a python backend. this extends some capabilities like storage or is able to fix browser behaviours like opening files instead of storing them like edge 94. core.eel.js checks for the availability of the wrapper and overrides applicable core methods to use eel-functions instead. not yet implemented, but if one day there appear random python specific modules, these could be appended to the core.var.modules-list from core.eel.js and will not mess up plain browser usage.
+the python wrapper uses [the eel-framework](https://github.com/ChrisKnott/Eel#building-distributable-binary-with-pyinstaller) to start a server and display the assistant tunneling everything through a python backend. this extends some capabilities like storage, listing folder contents without provided data lists or is able to fix browser behaviours like opening files instead of storing them like edge 94. core.eel.js checks for the availability of the wrapper and overrides applicable core methods to use eel-functions instead. python specific modules are appended to the core.var.modules-list from core.eel.js and will not mess up plain browser usage.

 ![enabled eel](assets/assistant_eel.png)